-In the case of managers in an employment relationship with the Bank, the evaluation of performance, besides an assessment of the return on risk-weighted assets (RORAC) indicator for the given activity, takes place on the basis of the criteria used to measure strategic and individual performance (financial indicators and indicators of the quality of work performance).
+In the case of managers in an employment relationship with the Bank, the evaluation of performance, besides an assessment of the return on risk-weighted assets (RORAC) indicator for the given activity, is conducted on the basis of the criteria used to measure strategic and individual performance (financial indicators and indicators of the quality of work performance).
 In the case of managers at subsidiaries in the Bank Group the evaluation of performance takes place in a differentiated manner, in keeping with the characteristics of the companies' activities.
 The target values of the indicators are determined by the Bank's Supervisory Board on the basis of the effective financial plan for the given year.

 The performance evaluation-based, variable remuneration takes the form of a cash bonus and - where permitted by national legislation - remuneration in the form of shares or a preferentially-priced share award, in equal proportions.
-As a general rule, at all the members of the Bank Group, the share-based part of the variable remuneration is provided to the employees concerned by the Bank.
+As a general rule, in the case of the consolidated-level personal scope, the share-based portion of the variable remuneration is provided to the employees concerned by the Bank, whereas within the personal scope identified at sub-consolidated and local level and within the Bank Group subsidiaries operating outside the European Union, remuneration is provided in the form of shares (payment of cash bonus in amounts adjusted to the share price at the given time).

-Workers employed at the Bank who come under the personal scope of the Bank Group's Remuneration Policy and who receive performance-based remuneration are entitled, on a voluntary basis, up to the amount of the share-based part of their performance-based remuneration, to acquire a membership share in OTP Bank's Employee Share Ownership Plan (ESOP) entity.
-The membership share in the ESOP entity is not fungible, may not be encumbered or pledged as collateral, and shall only guarantee actual settlement of the share award subject to the fulfilment of the conditions prescribed in the remuneration policy (result of performance assessment, retrospective assessment of risks).
-Membership shares that do not meet the conditions shall revert to the Bank.
+Workers employed at the Bank or at OTP Jelzálogbank Zrt., OTP Lakástakarék Zrt. and Merkantil Bank Zrt., who come under the consolidated-level personal scope of the Bank Group's Remuneration Policy and who receive performance-based remuneration, are entitled, on a voluntary basis, up to the amount of the share-based portion of their performance-based remuneration, to acquire a membership share in OTP Bank's Employee Share Ownership Plan (ESOP) entity.
+The membership share in the ESOP entity is not fungible, may not be encumbered or pledged as collateral, and shall only guarantee actual settlement of the share award subject to the fulfilment of the conditions prescribed in the Remuneration Policy (result of performance assessment, retrospective assessment of risks).
+Any share of a member who does not meet the conditions for the award shall revert to the Bank.

-In keeping with the Credit Institutions Act, as a general rule, payment of 60% of the variable remuneration is staggered over a period of three years, during which period the deferred amount is determined annually in equal proportions.
-Determination of eligibility to receive the deferred instalments takes place on the basis of a retrospective assessment of the risks.
+In keeping with the Credit Institutions Act, within the personal scope identified at consolidated level, payment of 60% of the variable remuneration, whereas within the personal scope identified at sub-consolidated and local level, as a general rule, payment of 40 % of the variable remuneration, is staggered over a period of 3 years - in the case of the Bank's management for 4 years - during which period the deferred amount is determined annually in equal proportions.
+Eligibility to receive such deferred instalments is determined through a retrospective assessment of risks.
 The assessment of the risks is based both on quantitative criteria used to measure prudent operation, and on qualitative evaluation criteria.
 Based on the assessment of the risks related to the activities of the employees concerned, the deferred part of the performance-based remuneration may be reduced or withheld completely.
 A further prerequisite for entitlement to the deferred part is a continuing employment relationship.

-The remuneration of the members of the Supervisory Board and the Board of Directors, which is determined in a resolution of the General Meeting, is public, while with respect to the remuneration policy, the Bank complies with its public disclosure obligation in accordance with the prevailing statutory provisions.
+The remuneration of the members of the Supervisory Board and the Board of Directors, which is determined in a resolution of the General Meeting, is public, while with respect to the Remuneration Policy, the Bank complies with its public disclosure obligation in accordance with the prevailing statutory provisions.